High-precision measurement of the W boson mass with the CMS experiment: Analysis strategy

 Our analysis uses state-of-the-art calculations to describe the \PW and \PZ boson production.
 The predictions combine an all-order resummation of logarithmically enhanced soft and collinear gluon emissions at next-to-next-to-next-to-leading logarithmic (\NtLL) accuracy with next-to-next-to-leading order (NNLO) accuracy in perturbative quantum chromodynamics (QCD)~\cite{Ebert:2020dfc}.
-They also incorporate a phenomenological model for the nonperturbative motion of the partons inside the proton~\cite{Billis:2024dqq}.
-We incorporate a novel proposal for ``theory nuisance parameters'' (TNPs)~\cite{TNPs}, which exploits the known structure of the resummation calculation to parameterize the impact of unknown perturbative corrections.
-These models, combined with uncertainty profiling~\cite{PDG2024} in the binned maximum likelihood fit to the \etaptqmu distribution, allow the \ptw spectrum to be determined in situ by our \wmn data and reduce its uncertainty to subleading importance in the measurement.
-In contrast to previous \mw measurements at hadron colliders~\cite{CDF:2022hxs,D0:2013jba, LHCb:2021bjt,ATLAS:2024erm}, we do not rely on measurements of \PZ boson production to modify the predicted \ptw distribution.
+The nonperturbative motion of the partons inside the proton is described by a phenomenological model~\cite{Billis:2024dqq}.
+We incorporate a new proposal for ``theory nuisance parameters'' (TNPs)~\cite{TNPs} to parameterize the impact of unknown perturbative corrections.
+These models, combined with uncertainty profiling~\cite{PDG2024} in the binned maximum likelihood fit to the \etaptqmu distribution, allow the in situ determination of the \ptw spectrum with our \wmn data and reduce its uncertainty to subleading importance in the measurement.
+In contrast to previous \mw measurements at hadron colliders~\cite{CDF:2022hxs,D0:2012kms, LHCb:2021bjt,ATLAS:2024erm}, we do not rely on measurements of \PZ boson production to modify the predicted \ptw distribution.
 As shown in Ref.~\cite{CMS:SMP-18-012}, our procedure also significantly constrains the PDFs, the second largest source of uncertainty in our \mw measurement.